jmcoholich/jmcoholich.github.io/content/post/rl_lessons/index.md

 ### Hyperparameter Tuning
-RL is notoriously sensitive to hyperparameters and there is no one-size-fits all for good hyperparameter values.
+RL is notoriously sensitive to hyperparameters and there is no one-size-fits-all for good hyperparameter values.
 Typically, different implementations and different applications will need different hyperparameters.
-This is a major complaint about RL.
+Here are just a few hyperparameters that could make a difference:

+- reward function term coefficients
+- number of policy updates / samples per update
+- learning rate
+- entropy coefficient
+- network architecture
+- epochs and minibatch size for policy updates
+- clipping values for gradients, rewards, values, observations, gradients

-The good thing is, [Weights & Biases](https://wandb.ai/site) has a very good pipeline for doing automated, distributed hyperparameter sweeps.
+The good thing is [Weights & Biases](https://wandb.ai/site) has a powerful pipeline for automated, distributed hyperparameter sweeps.
 They support random search, grid search, and Bayesian search.
 [Check it out.](https://docs.wandb.ai/guides/sweeps)

 ### Value Network Loss Clipping
 This is another trick aimed at controlling the behavior of the gradients.
-The mean-squared error loss that the value function is trained on is clipped from [-k, k] where k is usually around 0.2.
+The value function is trained on a mean-squared error loss where the target values are value estimates from policy rollouts.
+Due to the unpredictable nature of collecting these rollouts, especially when few samples are collected, the target values could contain unexpected values.
+Due to this, the MSE loss is sometimes clipped from [-k, k] where k is usually around 0.2.

 Code Examples: